-College Hours:
+College Hours: Offices are open for business Monday through Friday from 8:00 am to 4:30 pm.

-Offices are open for business Monday through Friday from 8:00 am to 4:30 pm.
-The Registrar's and Business Offices are open from 8:00 am until 8:00 pm Monday through Thursday, and from 8:00 am until 4:30 pm on Friday.
-The Registrar's Office is also open from 9:00 am until 12:00 noon on Saturday.
+The Registrar's, Admissions and Business Offices are open from 8:00 am until 8:00 pm Monday through Thursday, and from 8:00 am until 4:30 pm on Friday.
+The Registrar's Office and Admissions Office are also open from 9:00 am until 12:00 noon on Saturday.
 Operating hours may differ during summer and vacation periods.